tlowenthal/Entomo/README.md

 5. Once all the insects have been annotated correctly, click on the "save all" button to generate the txt annotation file, with each line included :
 - the object class (0 = insect in this case)
 - normalized coordinates x and y
-- normalized dimensions w and h
+- normalized dimensions width and height